faical-yannick-congo/Pledgeo/avoiding_common_attacks.md

 #### Avoiding tx.origin

-'msg.origin' was used throughout the contarct rather than 'tx.origin' which may cause points of failure.
+'msg.origin' was used throughout the contract rather than 'tx.origin' which may cause points of failure.

 #### Withdrawal pattern and reentrancy